Gnosis: Etymology

 Gnosis is a feminine Greek noun which means "knowledge" or "awareness."
-It is often used for personal knowledge compared with intellectual knowledge (εἴδειν eídein), as with the French connaître compared with savoir, the Spanish conocer compared with saber, the Italian conoscere compared with sapere, the German kennen rather than wissen, or the Modern Greek γνωρίζω compared with ξέρω.
+It is often used for personal knowledge as opposed to intellectual knowledge (εἴδειν eídein), as with the French connaître compared with savoir, the Portuguese conhecer compared with saber, the Spanish conocer compared with saber, the Italian conoscere compared with sapere, the German kennen rather than wissen, or the Modern Greek γνωρίζω compared with ξέρω.

 A related term is the adjective gnostikos, "cognitive", a reasonably common adjective in Classical Greek.
 The terms do not appear to indicate any mystic, esoteric or hidden meaning in the works of Plato, but instead expressed a sort of higher intelligence and ability analogous to talent.

 In the Hellenistic era the term became associated with the mystery cults.

 In the Acts of Thomas, translated by G.R.S.
 Mead, the "motions of gnosis" are also referred to as "kingly motions".

 Irenaeus used the phrase "knowledge falsely so-called" (pseudonymos gnosis, from 1 Timothy 6:20) for the title of his book On the Detection and Overthrow of False Knowledge, that contains the adjective gnostikos, which is the source for the 17th-century English term "Gnosticism".

-Comparison with epignosis
+Subtle distinctions

+Epignosis

 The difference and meaning of epignosis (ἐπίγνωσις) contrasted with gnosis is disputed.
-One proposed distinction is between the abstract or fragmented knowledge (gnosis) and a clearer or more precise knowledge (epignosis).
-Other interpretations have suggested that 2 Peter is referring to an "epignosis of Jesus Christ", what J.B.
-Lightfoot described as a "larger and more thorough knowledge".
+One proposed distinction is between the abstract and absolute knowledge (gnosis) and a practical or more literal knowledge (epignosis).
+Other interpretations have suggested that 2 Peter is referring to an "epignosis of Jesus Christ", what J. B. Lightfoot described as a "larger and more thorough knowledge".
 Conversion to Christianity is seen as evidence of the deeper knowledge protecting against false doctrine.

+Episteme

+Episteme, like Gnosis, is a Greek word for "knowledge," but they represent distinct kinds of understanding—though not necessarily exclusively.
+Episteme refers to knowledge gained through experience and reason.
+It encompasses the body of ideas we typically recognize as knowledge, and is the source of our word epistemology.
+Gnosis, however, is often associated with experiential, intuitive, or spiritual understanding rather than empirical or logical deduction.
+While episteme deals with objective truths and verifiable facts, gnosis is more concerned with personal insight, inner transformation, and an engagement more ineffable than explicable.